sparkletown/sparkle/README.md

 npm start
 ```

 Once the server is started, you will have the browser opened at http://localhost:3000 (and then it'll be immediately redirected to https://sparklespaces.com/).
-To start surfing the app, you can use the following url http://localhost:3000/in/devaliashacksville.
+To start surfing the app, you can use the following url http://localhost:3000/in/{venueName} - replacing `{venueName}` with the existing venue you'd like to use.

-**Note**: Frontend won't work without the backend.
-To finish your setup, go through Firebase configuration steps.

 While you generally won't need to do this while developing locally, you can manually build the platform assets as follows: